 Challenge to the Seizing Without Due Process By New York City of State Tax Refunds for Transit Violations

 As part of its High Impact Litigation Project, the Barbara McDowell Foundation, in conjunction with the law firm Drinker Biddle, the National Center for Law and Economic Justice, and New Economy Project, filed a federal class action lawsuit charging the NYC Transit Authority, an arm of the Metropolitan Transportation Authority, with systemic due process violations.
-The civil rights action challenges the Transit Authority for seizing people’s state tax refunds to collect on alleged default judgments for NYCTA violations, some going back 20 years or more, without legally-required notice or opportunity to review documentation that would support the Transit Authority’s actions.
+The civil rights action challenges the Transit Authority for seizing people’s state tax refunds to collect on alleged default judgments for NYCTA violations, some going back 20 years or more, without legally required notice or opportunity to review documentation that would support the Transit Authority’s actions.

 In February 2019, Plaintiffs filed a federal class action lawsuit in the Southern District of New York on behalf of low-income New Yorkers whose state tax refunds were seized to collect on alleged default judgements for NYCTA violations, some going back 20 years or more, without adequate notice or opportunity to challenge the violations.
 A federal judge certified the class action in October 2020.